StroNico/ACCESSO/README.md

-Custom settings are available, and libraries to propagate asteroids and generate observations are better explained in read\_me
+Custom settings are available, and libraries to propagate asteroids and generate observations are better explained in read\_me.docx